Striker's Independent Society

-The Striker's Independent Society (S.I.S.) is the oldest continuously active mystic society in Mobile, founded in 1843 (during Mobile's first American period), Alabama.
+The Striker's Independent Society (SIS) is the oldest continuously active mystic society in Mobile, founded in 1843 (during Mobile's first American period), Alabama.
 Mobile's Mardi Gras history spans over 300 years, as customs changed with the ruling nations: Mobile was the capital of French Louisiana in 1702, then British in 1763, then Spanish in 1780, entered the Republic of Alabama, was declared American in 1812 (captured in 1813), a U.S. state in 1819, then Confederate in 1860, then became American again in 1865 and participated in Carnival during New Year's Eve and New Year's Day celebrations.
 It is the oldest remaining mystic society in America but no longer hosts an annual parade.

 History

 The Strikers Independent Society was formed initially by young men in Mobile who had been refused membership to the older Cowbellion de Rakin Society (which had been formed in year 1830 by "more sedate and astute men of the city").
 In the beginning, it was designated as a bachelor-only society, and if a member married, then they were out of the society.
 The Strikers, like the Cowbellions, paraded only on New Year's Eve and held their ball on New Year's Day.

 In 1852, they became the first mystic society to hold a ball at the Battle House Hotel.
 By 1881, the Strikers Independent Society had discontinued their annual street parades, but continued to hold a grand ball on New Year's Eve, though in 1884, they paraded once more.

 In 1902, their theme was "Colonial Mobile" celebrating the bicentennial of Mobile's founding (1702).
 Members wore costumes representing the French, British, Spanish, and American periods of Mobile's history.